 - A student-centered, non-competitive program with opportunities for majors and non-majors alike to take classes and audition for all performing companies

-- Three beautiful studios with full video, sound, and technology support systems
+- Two performance venues and three beautiful studios with full video, sound, and technology support systems

-- Live music for ballet, modern, and improvisation classes
+- Live music for ballet, modern, and the African Diaspora in Contemporary Dance classes

 - Emphasis on experiential anatomy and body awareness